 The work was officially opened by Mark Hawthorne, leader of the council and Councillor for Quedgeley and Head of Severn Vale school, Richard Johnson.

-Barnwood Park Arts College will expand by 1 form of entry which is equivalent to an additional class of 30 pupils from September 2019.
-This is to facilitate the additional places and the change from single sex to a mixed school in September 2018.
+From September 2019, Barnwood Park Arts College expanded by 1 form of entry, which is equivalent to an additional class of 30 pupils.
+This was to facilitate the additional places and the change from single sex to a mixed school in September 2018.

 Innsworth Infant School

-The scheme at Innsworth Infant School is to provide one additional classroom to support the school increasing from a Pupil Admission Number (PAN) of 50 to 60 from Sept 2019.
-The project will also provide a breakout space and minor alterations to the playground.
+The scheme at Innsworth Infant School was to provide one additional classroom to support the school increasing from a Pupil Admission Number (PAN) of 50 to 60 from Sept 2019.
+The project also provided a breakout space and minor alterations to the playground.

 Finlay Community School

-Work commenced in February at Finlay Community School to expand the school by 1 form of entry, which will equal 210 pupils overall.
+Works were carried out at Finlay Community School to expand the school by 1 form of entry (210 pupils overall).

-The expansion will include two small extensions to the current building, with the majority of the work taking place internally.
-The extensions include classrooms, toilets additional hard play and other improvements.
+The expansion included two small extensions to the current building, with the majority of the work taking place internally.
+The extensions included classrooms, toilets, additional hard play and other improvements.